How we use your personal data

 We will fully co-operate with any law enforcement authorities or court order lawfully requesting or directing us to disclose the identity of anyone posting any such information or materials on this website.

 Anonymous comments about planning application will normally be given little weight when we decide to approve or refuse applications.
 This is because knowing where a resident lives can help us to decide how much weight to attribute to the issues they raise.
 For example, where two neighbours object to a new development because of overlooking, knowing that one lives adjacent to the site and the other some distance away allows the council to understand the impact that the development will have on them.
-For this reason, we normally display on our website the address of people who submit comments, in accordance with the requirements of Article 6(1)(f) of GDPR.

 When we receive viability assessments with a planning application, we normally publish them on our website.
 A viability assessment should therefore be prepared on the basis that it will be made publicly available.
 If you want to submit a viability assessment that you consider must be kept confidential, you should contact us before you send it.
 You can learn more about viability assessments and the expectation for them to be made public on the Government’s website.